 I grabbed my Better Homes and Garden cookbook and looked up cake recipes.
 The Devil’s Food seemed pretty easy, no melting chocolate.
-I did improvise a little bit and added 1/4 cup of non-fat greek yogart to the batter. (out of sour cream).
+I did improvise a little bit and added 1/4 cup of non-fat greek yogurt to the batter. (instead of sour cream).

 Success they came out wonderfully.
 Only one hour to go.
 As they cooled on the racks I whipped up some butter cream frosting.
 Amazing how easy if you have butter and powdered sugar on hand, plus none of the extra ingredients in the canned variety.

 20 minutes left: It was so cool in the house due to the wintry weather, the cakes were cooled.
 Frosted them with the homemade frosting.
 I used the recipe off the confectionery sugar.

 Still not happy with the look of the cake, a little boring.
 My husband loves chocolate jimmies, so I smooshed some around the cake for decoration, and flavor of course, although I really don’t think they taste like much!!

 My husband and kids thought this was the best cake they had tasted.
 I am so proud that I did not give up and made it from scratch.

 Poor guy, I did not have any candles but found a #2 which works for his 42nd!

 Next time you are in a pinch, don’t think you can’t make a wonderful and moist cake for that special or not so special occasion!!

 - 1/2 cup unsweetened cocoa powder

 - 1/4 teaspoon salt